Skip to Content

 { "testFileMatch": ["**/*.test.ts", "**/*.tst.ts"] }

-TSTyche assertions and testing helpers are just empty functions returning undefined.
-They do nothing when invoked by a JavaScript test runner.
+TSTyche assertions and testing helpers are empty functions returning undefined.
+They have no effect when invoked by a JavaScript test runner.

 Last updated on